-This article is a detailed discussion of how different generations of users are adapting to social media.
+This article is a detailed discussion of how different generations use social media.

 How do different generations use social media?

 Not so long ago, it was challenging for anyone to find someone on the internet.
 Have you tried finding your long-lost high school friend on the internet yet?
 It’s not such a complicated task anymore!
-Just type the name and click on the search button, and you have all the search results on your screen.
+Just type the name and click the search button on social media, and you will have all the search results on your screen.

-Do you know 3.96 million users are actively using social media today?– Statista
+Do you know 4.7 billion users are actively using social media today?– Statista

-Social media has impacted our lives in every way.
+Social media has influenced our lives in every way.
 The increasing numbers of users on social sites show that it has taken over everything.
-From watching a live football match to having trouble in a relationship, social media has every essential resource that you could ever think of.
+From watching a live football match to having trouble in a relationship, social media has every essential resource you could think of.